 In most cases, judicial analysis of the public interest in a Tunney Act proceeding commences, quite logically, with an examination of the allegations laid out in the complaint.
 See, e.g., Thomson, 949 F. Supp. at 909-11 (describing complaint).
 Indeed, the district court is without authority to "reach beyond the complaint to evaluate claims that the government did not make and to inquire as to why they were not made."
 Microsoft, 56 F.3d at 1459.
-In light of the procedural posture of this case, however, the complaint in this case is of little moment, as proceedings have far surpassed the allegations stage.
+In light of the proceedings have far surpassed the allegations stage.
 Instead, the opinion of the appellate court provides the underpinning for this Court's analysis of the proposed decree.
-As a result, the Court pauses to summarize and recount the pertinent portions of the appellate opinion in this case.
-Where appropriate, a more detailed examination of the appellate court's opinion appears in the context of the Court's discussion of the specific provisions of the proposed final judgment.
+As a result, the Court pauses to summarize and recount the pertinent portions of the appellate court's opinion appears in the context of the Court's discussion of the specific provisions of the proposed final judgment.